manganarofabio/gestures_recog_NN/README.md

 ## Training Set

-All the models have been trainend usinge the custom dataset called Briareo (read [Hand Gestures for the Human-Car Interaction:the Briareo dataset](https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/ICIAP19___Hand_Gestures.pdf)) which has been collected using the following implemented framework: .
+All the models have been trainend usinge the custom dataset called Briareo (read [Hand Gestures for the Human-Car Interaction:the Briareo dataset](https://github.com/manganarofabio/gestures_recog_NN/blob/master/docs/ICIAP19___Hand_Gestures.pdf)) which has been collected using the following implemented framework: [gestures collector](https://github.com/manganarofabio/gestures-collector).

-Example of dataset images
+Example of gestures in the dataset.
 ![alt text](https://github.com/manganarofabio/gestures_recog_NN/blob/master/gesti.jpg)

 ## Contents